-That being said we are doing numerous SCCM Assessment these days, looking at various SCCM setup and configuration.
-Here’s our compiled list of settings, configuration and tricks we can give you to makes your SCCM configuration better.
+That being said we are doing numerous SCCM assessments these days, looking at various SCCM setups and configurations.
+Here’s our compiled list of settings, configurations, and tricks we can give you to make your SCCM configuration better.

 Central Administration Site (CAS)

 The most obvious SCCM Best Practice: Don’t use a CAS.
 You’ll see this advice everywhere… and it’s true.
 Don’t use it.
 Just don’t.

 When the Central Administration Site was introduced back in SCCM 2012 SP1 there was no concept of a preferred site system.
 If you had to manage